sillsdev/appbuilder-storybuilder/README.md

 1. Install GoReleaser [link](https://goreleaser.com/install/)
 2. In a CLI, navigate to the root directory (contains main.go)
-3. Run `goreleaser release --snapshow --rm-dist`
+3. Run `goreleaser release --snapshot --rm-dist`

 Binaries will be located in the `dist` folder.